pingcap/blog/how-bank-of-beijing-achieves-database-scaling-without-downtime.md

 ---
-title: How We Use a Distributed Database to Achieve Horizontal Scaling Without Downtime
+title: How Bank of Beijing Achieves Database Scaling Without Downtime
 author: ['Zhendong Chen']
 date: 2020-10-08
 summary: Bank of Beijing sought an open-source, horizontally scalable database to scale out their database.
 Learn how they use TiDB to achieve database scaling with zero downtime.